 Pregnancy, childbirth, aging – all of these take a toll on a woman’s body.
-For years, breast augmentations, tummy tucks, and more recently, so-called mommy makeovers have been among the most popular plastic surgery procedures to address these issues.
+For years, breast augmentations, tummy tucks and mommy makeovers have been among the most popular plastic surgery procedures to address these issues.
 But there is another area of a woman’s body that undergoes drastic change over time: the vagina.

 As women age and undergo hormonal changes, they can suffer from a weakened vaginal wall, loss of lubrication and sexual satisfaction, and even mild incontinence.
-Until now, this was more or less a taboo topic.
+Not long ago, this was more or less a taboo topic.
 But fortunately, women and their physicians are beginning to talk more openly about these problems.
 As a result, more and more treatment options have become available.

 Why Most Women Can’t Escape Vaginal Laxity